White Water Lily Tincture || Nymphaea alba

 In traditional European and Northern American healing practices, the white lily has a history of being used in cases of inflammation, stagnation, dampness, or coldness in the body, especially when this causes imbalance in the pelvic region, such as thrush or candida.
 Further accentuating its role as a gender-neutral tonic.
 It also has a culture of therapeutic use in Ayurvedic medicine for namely its astringent properties on the gut, including aiding in treating diarrhoea, dyspepsia, urinary tract problems, and even calming feverish states or heart palpitations.

-This product is prepared from fresh wyld harvested Water Lily flora, respectfully foraged from natural water sources around Darwin, Northern Territory.
+This product is prepared from fresh wyld harvested Water Lily flora, respectfully foraged from natural water sources in the Northern Territory.

 Please store in a cool dark place, out of sunlight, heat & air exposure.